Forecast Period | 2026-2031 |

 Distribution Channel Insights

-Multi-branded stores has emerged as the dominant segment in India's air conditioner (AC) market, driven by their extensive reach and diverse product offerings.
+Multi-branded stores have emerged as the dominant segment in India's air conditioner (AC) market, driven by their extensive reach and diverse product offerings.
 Retail chains like Croma, Reliance Digital, and Vijay Sales provide consumers with a wide selection of AC brands and models, catering to various preferences and budgets.
 Their expansive presence across urban and semi-urban areas ensures accessibility and convenience for a broad customer base.
 These retailers leverage robust supply chains and strategic locations to meet the increasing demand for cooling solutions, especially during peak summer months.
 By offering competitive pricing, promotional deals, and financing options, multi-branded stores attract cost-conscious consumers seeking value and variety.
+Additionally, their ability to stock a diverse range of products, including the latest energy-efficient models, positions them as preferred destinations for AC purchases.
+The dominance of multi-branded stores reflects a shift in consumer behavior towards organized retail formats that offer comprehensive choices and enhanced shopping experiences.

 .webp)